msafi/bluewallet-user-manual/create-bitcoin-wallet.md

 ![](./images/add-bitcoin-wallet.png)

-For Bitcoin, choose Bitcoin.
+For Bitcoin, click on the Bitcoin button.
 (If you want to create a Lightning wallet, see [this guide](./create-lightning-wallet.md).)

 You may also name your wallet, or leave the default name.